xKgonz/xkgonz.github.io/TOS.md

 We reserve the right to remove access to the Bot from any server or user for violating these Terms or Discord's own Terms of Service.

 ## 5. Contact
-For questions or issues regarding this Bot, please contact the developer via Discord or GitHub.
+For questions or issues regarding this Bot, please me at 'xkg_1' via Discord.